 The Regenerative Medicine Technologies Platform of Wyss Zurich is a fully certified state-of-the-art technical and scientific platform dedicated to manufacturing clinical grade products that meet the required stringent regulatory standards.
-The Platform provides the expertise and guidance required to respond to the unique and diverse challenges presented by the clinical translation of projects in the field of regenerative medicine.
+The Platform is a lean, academic facility for Good Manufacturing Practice (GMP), which comprises GMP specialists and GMP infrastructure.

 Having more than 15 years of experience in the field of pharmaceutical industry, Martin Kayser, leads the Regenerative Technology Platform of Wyss Zurich.
 As the CTO and Qualified Person he is responsible for the quality, safety and efficacy of the products produced in the GMP Facility.
 In addition, his focus lies on scientific and technological issues within the Wyss Zurich platform and is primarily concerned with long-term and "big picture" issues while still having deep technical and regulatory knowledge.

 Martin has studied Environmental Sciences at ETH Zurich and received his Ph.D. in molecular science at the Institute of Microbiology (ETH Zurich) where he worked on the biodegradation pathways of halogenated hydrocarbons in different bacteria.
 He has a strong background in working in strictly regulated (GMP, GDP, GLP) environments as he worked in different positions in the pharmaceutical industry.
 He started as the head of a microbiological quality control lab and worked as the head of quality control for several years.
 In the function of the Qualified Person he worked in spin-off companies and finally as the head of GMP at the Swiss Center for Regenerative Medicine at the University Hospital Zurich.